World Trivia Night: Format

-Each year, over 1,000 people play in teams of up to 10 people.
+Each year, roughly 1,000 people play in teams of up to 10 people.
 The event was originally held at the Aberdeen Pavilion, moving to the EY Centre in 2012, and then, after being held virtually in 2020 and 2021 during the pandemic, Rogers Centre Ottawa (formerly the Shaw Centre) starting in 2022.

 Since 2002, the event has been hosted by Paul Paquet of the Trivia Hall of Fame and the Ottawa Trivia League.
 Paquet also writes the questions.

 Many political and media luminaries have taken part in the event.
 Former mayor Jacquelin Holzman once served as a judge, and in 2003, Ken Jennings read the first question via videotape.
 By tradition, the first answer is always Pierre Trudeau, as a tip of the hat to the long-running radio trivia contest in Stevens Point, which always begins with a question about Robert Redford.

 Since 2006, the winners have been awarded the Trong Nguyen Memorial Trophy, named after a member of wirecrats.com who died earlier that year.